Rotendahl/forenings_medlemmer/.github/CONTRIBUTING.md

 -   To create a super user for the admin interface you can run `docker-compose run web ./manage.py createsuperuser`

+## Code formatting

+The code uses opinionated formatters to ensure that code diffs reflect actual changes and not formatting.

+[Black][black] formats python code, [Flake8][flake8] performs static analysis and [isort][isort] orders imports.
+All files should have unix style line endings.

 ## Primary Frameworks/Systems used

 -   [Django][django]: The base web framework used.
 The link is to their great